epfl-si/ansible.suitcase/windows/USERS-GUIDE-WINDOWS.md

 Wow!
 That's an achievement which carries a lot of command-line XP points (no pun intended on the XP part).
 Pat yourself on the back and enjoy your newly-minted superpowers.

+## Troubleshooting

+### Keybase is stuck inside WSL

+Try restarting your WSL instance.

+1. From a command line or PowerShell window with administrator privileges, type `wsl --shutdown`
+2. Quit and restart whatever it is you were doing (e.g. Visual Studio code)

 ## [Back to the main users guide](../USERS-GUIDE.md)